g-jgreen/documentation/content/patterns/alarm-with-delay.md

 ---

 This example builds on top of the previous [one](patterns/no-data/).
 If you have not studied that one, please read it first.
 In order to track stream sensor state changes, we will use the `Delay` sensor. `Delay` sensor, which comes in default waylay installation is very simple: when it gets executed, it waits for a fixed amount of milliseconds before returning the state `Triggered`.
 In case that it gets executed again while already counting, it will reset the count and start counting from 0 again.

 Which means that if the delay period was defined to 5 seconds, and it was executed at `t0`, then again at `t0`+3sec, it will eventually be in the state `Triggered` after `t0`+8 seconds.

 Here is our template.
-Condition to raise the alarm if the stream data is above the threshold for predefined period of time was archived using `AND Gate`, which was configured to be `TRUE` when  both `Delay` sensor was in the state `Triggered` and the `stream` sensor was above the threshold.
+Condition to raise the alarm if the stream data is above the threshold for predefined period of time was achieved using `AND Gate`, which was configured to be `TRUE` when  both `Delay` sensor was in the state `Triggered` and the `stream` sensor was above the threshold.

 We have configured the state transition of the `Delay` sensor as * -> Above and with the **eviction policy**.
 That would mean that we would fire the alarm if the stream data was above the threshold longer than 5 seconds.

 Have a look

 ![image](/rules/alarm_delay/alarm_delay1.png)